neileverette/Golden-Flows/Golden_Flow_Onboarding_Guide.md

 A Site Reliability Engineer’s golden flow starts when monitoring tools surface an incident.
 They quickly diagnose the root cause, apply a fix, and verify that systems are stable before closing the loop.

+**Reactive incident detection and resolution**
 1. Detect an issue
 2. Identify the cause
 3. Find the fix
 4. Remediate
 5. Confirm stability

+That's much easier to parse and understand vs getting in the atomic level.
 - A narrative gives context.
 - A simple diagram lays out the steps.
 - A rough storyboard visualizes what information is needed and when.
 - Iterating through these layers builds understanding long before any UI is polished.

-## Why This Accelerates Discovery
+## Accelerated Learning And Alignment

 Teams using Golden Flow Design tend to:

-- Align faster
+- Align faster - everyone sees the full picture
-- Test assumptions earlier
+- Test assumptions earlier - and through visual, you can validate with users
-- Reduce redesign and rework
+- Reduce redesign and rework - this eliminate costly work in high fidelity, or worse, code later
-- Avoid wasted time on premature detail
+- Avoid wasted time on premature detail - these are most likely to change
-- Stay focused on outcomes
+- Stay focused on outcomes - with less detail, you control the flow of focus
-- Produce clearer user journeys
+- Produce clearer user journeys - everyone sees the larger journey and can connect it to the North Star metric
-- Build confidence through repeated learning
+- Build confidence through repeated learning - as you learn more, the confidence goes up

 This method treats design as **iterative knowledge-building**: start with the bones, test assumptions, and strengthen the solution through rapid feedback loops.